StamusNetworks/suricata-language-server/README.rst

 * --suricata-binary: path to the suricata binary used for signatures testing (optional)
 * --suricata-config: path to the suricata config used for signatures testing (optional)
 * --max-lines: don't run suricata tests if file is bigger than this limit (auto-completion only)
+* --max-tracked-files: don't start suricata analysis if workspace file count is superior to this limit
+* --batch-file: batch mode to parse only the file in argument and return result on stdout

 Editors Configuration
 =====================